"The Pitre Trail from Acadia"

 The search engine below will search every page of this site.
 BUT, it can only search the spelling you provide.
 Angele may be Angelique, Arseneau can be Arsenault, Peters may be Pitre, Mary Ann may be Marie Anne, Melanson may be Melancon, etc. [The site is spidered monthly; usually on the 8th of the month.]

-This update: More 1940 census extractions, obits & newspaper articles, and the odd snippet found in old documents now accessible online.
+[22 April 2013 update: More 1940 census extractions, obits & newspaper articles, and the odd snippet found in old documents now accessible online.

 [11 November 2012 update: More 1940 census (families noted and individual state pages), particularly Texas, Massachusetts, Minnesota, Illinois, Wisconsin, Idaho, California, Montana, Nebraska, Oregon, and Washington.
 Still incomplete but working.